 There's a camera fee of 200 rupees otherwise you can leave your camera with the guard.

 To the south west of the museum is the older part of town with a collection of neat temples.
 The tall white mogul style temple is dedicated to Shiva.
-There's an intricate stone carving of Narayan lying on a bed of serpents beside it.
+There's an intricate stone carving of Vishnu lying on a bed of serpents beside it.

 At the center is a two roofed temple to Vishnu with a small community pati in front of it.
 To the left of this is a narrow set of steps leading up to an unusually short shikhara style temple dedicated to Raj Ganesh.